nikhilrayaprolu/bharatavidya/content/docs/Why-Culture/Purushartha.md

 The physical body has its own Dharma, necessitating actions that maintain health and avoid harm.
 Scripture advises against detrimental habits and encourages those promoting well-being.

+### Runas
+In Sanatana Dharma, the term "runa" refers to a debt or obligation that an individual must fulfill in their lifetime.
+There are five primary runas (debts) that one is born with and must strive to repay through their actions.

+These runas can be understood not merely as debts but as guiding principles for actions that lead to a harmonious and fulfilling life.
+Deva Runa involves engaging in spiritual practices to foster a connection with the divine, promoting inner peace.
+Rishi Runa emphasizes the study and propagation of spiritual wisdom, enhancing personal and societal harmony.
+Pitru Runa focuses on respecting and performing rituals for ancestors, ensuring family unity.
+Manushya Runa encourages compassion and community support, building strong, cohesive societies.
+Bhuta Runa advocates for respect and care for nature, ensuring ecological balance.
+By viewing these runas as principles of action, individuals align their activities with the greater cosmic order, achieving balance and interconnectedness.

+ These are:

+1. **Deva Runa (Debt to the Gods)**: This debt is repaid by performing rituals, prayers, and offerings to the deities.
+It involves practicing religious ceremonies and maintaining spiritual practices to honor the divine forces that sustain the universe.

+2. **Rishi Runa (Debt to the Sages)**: This debt is owed to the ancient sages and seers who have imparted spiritual knowledge and wisdom.
+It is repaid by studying the scriptures, preserving and propagating the teachings, and living according to the moral and ethical guidelines provided by the sages.

+3. **Pitru Runa (Debt to the Ancestors)**: This debt is to one's ancestors and is repaid by continuing the family lineage, performing rituals for the departed souls, and ensuring their peace and liberation.
+This often includes practices like shraddha (ancestral rites) and caring for one's parents and elders.

+4. **Manushya Runa (Debt to Humanity)**: This debt represents the obligation to other human beings.
+It is repaid by practicing compassion, helping those in need, and contributing to the welfare of society.
+This includes acts of charity, hospitality, and supporting community welfare.

+5. **Bhuta Runa (Debt to Nature and Living Beings)**: This debt is owed to all living beings and nature itself.
+It is repaid by showing respect and care for the environment and other creatures.
+This includes practices like non-violence (ahimsa), conservation of natural resources, and living in harmony with nature.

+These runas emphasize the interconnectedness of life and the importance of fulfilling one's duties towards the divine, the wise, the ancestors, humanity, and the environment.
+By recognizing and striving to repay these debts, individuals can lead a balanced and dharmic life.

 ### The Ultimate Goal: Moksha
 While Dharma is a significant value, it serves as a means to the ultimate goal of Moksha – complete liberation.
 Moksha is described as freedom from the feeling of insignificance, achieved by recognizing one's true nature as something beyond the ordinary dichotomies of significant and insignificant.